I've Been Offered a Plea BargainPlea bargains are a minefield buy a copy of Busted, read it, and tread carefully.

 It is impossible to over-emphasize the importance of knowing your own sentencing guidelines before making or accepting a plea agreement.
 Most bad plea bargains come about because the defendant lets himself be pressured into making a decision without enough information and because he fears getting a sentence that is actually much higher than the guidelines would allow.
 Buy a copy of Busted, study it carefully, and know your own guidelines before you seriously consider any plea agreement.

-The NINETEENTH Edition of Busted contains a lengthy chapter, Plea Agreements for Dummies.
+The TWENTY FIRST Edition of Busted contains a lengthy chapter, Plea Agreements for Dummies.
 This chapter goes into detail about a phenomenon that has become increasingly common in recent years, to the point where now it is probably the rule rather than the exception.
 It is a plea “bargain” that gains the defendant nothing, while at the same time it rewards the prosecution with more than they would receive if the same defendant simply walked into the courtroom and pled guilty without any agreement.
 A “Dummy deal” gives the government waivers of the defendant’s rights that the government would not normally have.
 The chapter explains the waivers and how to protect yourself against them.

 You will also find a full discussion of the following items which can often be negotiated in a plea agreement: